hafah/windows10/README.md

 # I don't want to click NEXT

-I tend to reinstall windows every couple months with the help of [chocolatey](https://chocolatey.org/).
+I tend to reinstall windows every month with the help of [chocolatey](https://chocolatey.org/).

 ### Installation